alexwlchan/alexwlchan.net/src/_posts/2017/2017-11-09-a-plumbers-guide-to-git.md

 ---
+category: Git
+date: 2017-11-09 18:18:05 +0000
+index:
+  best_of: true
 layout: post
-date: 2017-11-09 18:18:05 +0000
-title: A plumber's guide to Git
 summary: How does Git work under the hood?
 How does it store information, and what's really behind a branch?
 Notes from a workshop at PyCon UK 2017.
 tags: pyconuk slides git
-category: "Working with Git"

-index:
-  best_of: true
+title: A plumber's guide to Git
 ---

 Git is a very common tool in modern development workflows.